LukeEmmet/SmolNetSharp/README.md

 SmolNetSharp is a .NET C# client library you can use to build your own Gemini or Gopher clients in .NET.

+Projects exist for .NET core and .NET framework.

 # Usage

 Include the SmolNet project or compiled library in your .NET solution.